 The enabling of the high current window (OCHI1:OCHI3) is dependent on CHx signal.
 When no control input pin is enabled, the control of the overcurrent window depends on the on bits inside channel control registers #2:#7 or the output control register #8.
 When the corresponding CHx signal is:

-- toggled (turn off and then on), the OCHI window counter is reset and the full OCHI windows are applied
+- toggled (turn off and then on), the OCHI window counter resets and the full OCHI windows is applied

-Figure 17.
+Figure 18.
 Resetable overcurrent profile